LesterEvSe/Game15/README.md

 # Windows build with Qt Creator
 1. Install Qt5 **to any folder on the C drive** https://www.qt.io/download-open-source
-2. In addition to the default packages, choose these packages for Qt5 MSVC for your system (64 or 32 bit)
+2. In addition to the default packages, choose the MSVC compiler for your system (64 or 32 bit)

 ## Run
 Now run projects with Qt Creator and build them with the MSVC compiler compiler